 Our venue is the Anglesey Guide Centre and the postcode for this is: LL70 9PZ.
 Please click here for Google map directions (opens in a new window).
 The Guide Centre has a large dormitory and side room sleeping 28 and a house which sleeps 14 people over 3 rooms.
 There are separate male/female washroom facilities.

-The cost for those staying at the Guide Centre is currently £50.00 per person for the weekend.
+The cost for those staying at the Guide Centre (or on the grounds in a camper van) is currently £60.00 per person for the weekend.
 A £20.00 (non refundable) deposit is required.
-This includes breakfasts (cooked on the Saturday), an evening meal on Saturday and snacks.
+This includes breakfasts (cooked on the Saturday) and snacks.

-For those who like a little more luxury – bed & breakfast accommodation is available within 5 minutes walking distance.
-Contact: Siop y Rhos on 01248 850801; email: firstname.lastname@example.org Please note there will still be a £15.00 charge towards use of the facilities at the school house and the Saturday evening meal.
+For those who like a little more luxury – bed & breakfast accommodation is available nearby at Bryn Awelon in Moelfre.
+Phone: 01248 410752; email: firstname.lastname@example.org Please note there will still be a £20.00 charge towards use of the facilities at the Guide Centre.
 Those staying at the guest house must make their own arrangements.

-Events: Really dark skies – we will have a 14” Meade available as well as other smaller scopes and binoculars.
+Events: Really dark skies – we will have a 11” Celestron available as well as other smaller scopes and binoculars.
 Weather permitting – planets, galaxies and nebulae will be visible in the winter and spring constellations.
-In the event of cloudy skies there are plenty of board games together with convivial company.
+In the event of cloudy skies or poor weather there is a selection of board games available together with convivial company.
+Consider bringing some of your own favourite games, cards books, music and headphones.

 We hope you will consider joining us – a truly dark sky, clear and free from light pollution and ‘full of stars’ is an awe-inspiring sight so rarely seen here in the UK.